Gabrielbbe/Gabrielbbe/README.md

 You can find me on [Linkedin](https://www.linkedin.com/in/gabrielbbueno/).
 In my [Medium](https://medium.com/@gabrielbbr) I write some tutorials and some insights important for data analysis.
 Feel free to reach out to me.
 I'm always happy to connect and learn from others in the community.

 # About me
-🧐 - I'm curious and I like learning about almost anything.
+🧐 I'm curious, and I like learning about almost anything.